m3y54m/dotnet-app-opencv/README.md

-# .NET 5.0 Desktop App for Linux + OpenCV
+# .NET 5.0 Desktop App for Embedded Developers :)

-A getting started project for .NET 5.0 with C# in Linux + Calling an OpenCV-based C++ function in a C# program.
+An embedded developer friendly project for .NET 5.0 with C# in Linux capable of:

+- Calling an OpenCV-based C++ function in a C# program
+- Communication with a serial port

 https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code